 Introduction

-In the context of a verbal sentence in Arabic, the sentence typically commences with a verb.
+In the context of a verbal sentence in Arabic, the sentence typically begins with a verb.
 This foundational structure plays a crucial role in understanding Arabic sentence construction.

 For instance: